ricardoquesada/bluepad32/docs/plat_nina.md

 ![how-does-it-work](bluepad32-nina-how-does-it-work.png)

+This is how it works:

 - Gamepad (A) talks to NINA module (B)
-- NINA module (B) talks to main processor
+- NINA module (B) talks to main processor (C)

 Bluepad32 firmware is "compatible-enough" with the original firmware: